 If you have any doubts about something or you are worried, you can either talk to Sanne van Rijn, who is a Psychologist and patient advocate who comes from a DCAA family herself, or talk to Samantha Gardener, a scientist who has been part of the DCAA research team for many years.

 Yes!
+You can participate in TRACK DCAA, even if you do not know whether you carry the gene.
 We make sure there is no way you can find out through the study whether you are a gene carrier.
 If you don’t want to know, you will never find out through participating in TRACK DCAA.
 If you do want to know however, we can help you with the process.
+For the trial cAPPricorn-1, only DCAA family members who have been tested and know they carry the gene, or who are symptomatic, may enroll.

 You can participate if you are a DCAA gene carrier, have a 50% chance of carrying the gene because one of your parents does, or a 25% risk of carrying the gene as one of your grandparents does and the genetic status of your parent is unknown.
 Anyone over the age of 25 and under the age of 60 is eligible for TRACK DCAA, who hasn’t had more than one symptomatic stroke.
 If you are not eligible now, but you want to participate in the future, please still contact us.
 We would love to be able to get in contact with you when the opportunity for future research emerges.